I didn’t realize how much my hearing loss was affecting the people around me

 Hearing Loss Happens for Many Reasons

 Are you someone who no longer hears as well as you once did?
 If so, you are certainly not alone.
-One of the most common “myths” about hearing loss is that only “old people” suffer from it.
+One of the most common “myths” about hearing impairment is that only “old people” suffer from it.
 In fact, the reverse is true.
-The majority (65%) of people with hearing loss are younger than 65 and six million people in the U.S. between 18 and 44 suffer from hearing loss (Better Hearing Institute).
+The majority (65%) of people with hearing loss are younger than 65 and six million people in the U.S. between 18 and 44 suffer from it as well (Better Hearing Institute).

 The primary causes of hearing loss include: